akvo/akvo-flow/reports/doc/DeploymentNotes.md

 ## Deploying the WAR file

-By default, Jetty looks for web apps in `/var/lib/jetty/webapps` on a Debian or Ubuntu system.
-The default `root` folder should be moved aside and the WAR file you generated earlier should be copied or symlinked into this directory as `root.war`.
+By default, Jetty looks for web apps in `/var/lib/jetty/webapps` on Debian/Ubuntu systems.
+Any pre-existing `root` folders or `root.war` files should be moved aside and the WAR file you generated earlier should be copied or symlinked into this directory as `root.war`.
 The filename is important!

 In the following example we symlink the WAR file we generated to the `webapps` directory:

-    sudo ln -s /path/to/akvo-flow/reports/target/root.war /var/lib/jetty/webapps/
+    $ sudo ln -s /path/to/akvo-flow/reports/target/root.war /var/lib/jetty/webapps/

 ### Managing the Jetty application container

 Jetty can now be managed as a regular Unix System V system service:

-    sudo /etc/init.d/jetty start        # Starts the service sudo /etc/init.d/jetty stop         # Stops the service sudo /etc/init.d/jetty restart      # Restarts the service
+    $ sudo /etc/init.d/jetty start        # Starts the service
+    $ sudo /etc/init.d/jetty stop         # Stops the service
+    $ sudo /etc/init.d/jetty restart      # Restarts the service

 The following commands are useful for checking on the status of a running Jetty service:

-    sudo /etc/init.d/jetty status       # Reports the status of a running service sudo /etc/init.d/jetty check        # Checks the arguments the running service was run with
+    $ sudo /etc/init.d/jetty status       # Reports the status of a running service
+    $ sudo /etc/init.d/jetty check        # Checks the arguments the running service was run with

 ## Configuring Nginx